mrexodia/Plexi/README.md

 ## Example processors

 The `Transform` method will be called for every color in your input image, the `Negative` processor will return the negative for every color in your image and after running this processor you will have the negative image.
+This is useful for simple processors that don't require contextual information to function.

 ```c#
 public class Negative : Processor